OptimusPrinceps/optimusprinceps.github.io/portfolio/expression-analysis.md

 # Facial Expression Analysis
 #### _1 March 2023_

 Apple's Photos app automatically groups images of the same person together.
 I had the idea to use this to construct a dataset of my own facial expressions over the years.
-I then used a pre-trained model to quantify the expressions and performed an anlysis of how my facial expressions in photos have changed over time.
+I then used a pre-trained model to quantify the expressions and performed an analysis of how my facial expressions in photos have changed over time.

 ## Data Collection